Lockheed P-38 Lightning: High-speed compressibility problems

 Buffeting was another early aerodynamic problem.
 Distinguishing it from compressibility was difficult, as both were reported by test pilots as "tail shake".
 Buffeting came about from airflow disturbances ahead of the tail; the airplane would shake at high speed.
 Leading-edge wing slots were tried, as were combinations of filleting between the wing, cockpit, and engine nacelles.
 Air-tunnel test number 15 solved the buffeting completely and its fillet solution was fitted to every subsequent P-38 airframe.
 Fillet kits were sent out to every squadron flying Lightnings.
 The problem was traced to a 40% increase in air speed at the wing-fuselage junction where the thickness/chord ratio was highest.
 An airspeed of 500 mph at 25000 ft could push airflow at the wing-fuselage junction close to the speed of sound.
 Filleting solved the buffeting problem for the P-38E and later models.

 Another issue with the P-38 arose from its unique design feature of outwardly rotating (at the "tops" of the propeller arcs) counter-rotating propellers.
-Losing one of two engines in any twin-engined, noncenterline-thrust aircraft on takeoff creates sudden drag, yawing the nose toward the dead engine and rolling the wingtip down on the side of the dead engine.
-Normal training in flying twin-engined aircraft when losing an engine on takeoff is to push the remaining engine to full throttle to maintain airspeed; if a pilot did that in the P-38, regardless of which engine had failed, the resulting engine torque and p-factor force produced a sudden, uncontrollable yawing roll, and the aircraft would flip over and hit the ground.
+Losing one of two engines in any twin-engined, non-centerline thrust aircraft on takeoff creates sudden drag, yawing the nose toward the dead engine and rolling the wingtip down on the side of the dead engine.
+Normal training in flying twin-engined aircraft when losing an engine on takeoff is to push the remaining engine to full throttle to maintain airspeed; if a pilot did that in the P-38, regardless of which engine had failed, the resulting engine torque and p-factor force produced a sudden, uncontrollable yawing roll, and the aircraft would flip over and crash.
 Eventually, procedures were taught to allow a pilot to deal with the situation by reducing power on the running engine, feathering the prop on the failed engine, and then increasing power gradually until the aircraft was in stable flight.
 Single-engined takeoffs were possible, though not with a full fuel and ammunition load.

-The engines were unusually quiet because the exhausts were muffled by the General Electric turbosuperchargers on the twin Allison V12s.
-Early problems with cockpit temperature regulation occurred; pilots were often too hot in the tropical sun as the canopy could not be fully opened without severe buffeting, and were often too cold in Northern Europe and at high altitude, as the distance of the engines from the cockpit prevented easy heat transfer.
+The engines were unusually quiet because the exhausts were muffled by the General Electric turbosuperchargers on the twin Allison V-12s.
+Early problems with cockpit temperature regulation occurred; pilots were often too hot in the tropical sun, as the canopy could not be fully opened without severe buffeting, and were often too cold in Northern Europe and at high altitude, as the distance of the engines from the cockpit prevented easy heat transfer.
 Later variants received modifications (such as electrically heated flight suits) to solve these problems.